microsoft/pai/docs/manual/cluster-admin/how-to-use-alert-system.md

 # How to Use Alert System

 OpenPAI has a built-in alert system.
 The alert system has some existing alert rules and actions.
-It can also let admin customize them.
+It can also let the admin customize them.
 In this document, we will have a detailed introduction to this topic.

 ## Alert Rules